cloudjk/blog/pages/aws/aws_iam.md

 - To access AWS, you have three options:
   - AWS Management Console (protected by password + MFA)
   - AWS Command Line Interface (CLI): protected by access keys
-  - AWS Sofware Development Kit (SDK) - for code: protected by access keys
+  - AWS Software Development Kit (SDK) - for code: protected by access keys
 - Access keys are generated through the AWS Console
 - Users manage their own access keys
 - **Access Keys are secret, just like a password.
 Don't share them**